iomarmochtar/cir-rotator/README.md

 ## Provider/Type

+These are the supported Container Registry for now (PR are welcome). by default it will determining the type based on it's provided `host` argument.

 ### Google Container Image

+Both GCP's **Container Image** and **Artifact Registry** are supported.

+#### Required Roles

-To make it minimal in granted roles for service accounts so i prevent using [list of repository catalog](https://docs.docker.com/registry/spec/api/#listing-repositories).
-As an alternative it will recursively fetch the repository list through any `child` from most top repository.
+To make it minimal in roles that will be granted to the executor (eg: service account), the app will recursively fetch repository list through `child` from the top parent.

-The minimum role for execute the deletion in registry is `storage.admin` see the details in it's [documentation page](https://cloud.google.com/container-registry/docs/access-control#permissions_and_roles)
+So, minimum role is only `storage.admin` see the details in it's [documentation page](https://cloud.google.com/container-registry/docs/access-control#permissions_and_roles)

+#### Authentication

+If no authentication method provided then it will fallback to [Application Default Credential](https://cloud.google.com/docs/authentication/provide-credentials-adc), which means it also supports [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) etc.

 ## Filters